 Mansfield has a rich history of great choral singing dating back more than a century.
 Each year the orchestra and singers present a number of programs incorporating the talents of our local singers.

-The Mansfield Symphony Youth Orchestra was organized in 1982 to establish an outlet for outstanding instrumental music students.
-The MSYO is comprised of over 100 student musicians.
+The Mansfield Symphony Youth Orchestra was organized in 1982 by Ettore Chiudioni to establish an outlet for outstanding instrumental music students.
+The MSYO is comprised of nearly 100 student musicians.

 The Mansfield Symphony Youth Strings is comprised of over 65 students in grades six through ten from 20 schools within the Mansfield area.
-Youth Strings is under the direction of Conductor Percy Hall.
+Youth Strings is under the direction of Matt Domka.

 Education and community engagement are increasingly important to American orchestras as research continues to reveal the positive effect music has on our lives.